 Annex to the priory our establishment was built in 1711, close to the church of Welferding.
 Saint Walfrid, patron saint of the parish founded by the Benedictine monks of Tholey gave his name to the village of Welferding united with Sarreguemines since 1964.

-After the French Revolution, the farm was sold by auction and the monks were turned away.
-It then became a stopping place, offering bed and board to carters and their horses, who towed barges along the Sarre Canal.
+After the French Revolution the farm was sold at an auction and the monks were turned away.
+It then became a place, offering bed and board to carters and their horses who towed barges along the Sarre Canal.

 Since 1889, when the name of the ancestor Joseph Bock is first mentioned, the tradition of hospitality and providing a fine table has been perpetuated by five generations of the Schneider family, to the greatest satisfaction of their guests.

 Although, until the 70's, the Inn looked more like a village café than a restaurant, it gradually gives way to an upscale gastronomic restaurant, whose efforts are rewarded with a first Michelin star in 1977.

 After acquiring experience in some prestigious establishments (Le Crocodile in Strasbourg, La Palme d'Or in Cannes, etc.), Stephan joins his father in 1986.